angular/angular/aio/content/guide/built-in-directives.md

 {@a ngstyle}
 ## Setting inline styles with `NgStyle`

-You can use `NgStyle` to set multiple inline styles simultaneously, based on the state of the component.
+Use `NgStyle` to set multiple inline styles simultaneously, based on the state of the component.

 1. To use `NgStyle`, add a method to the component class.